Oilers general manager Peter Chiarelli admitted the Edmonton Oilers traded away the best player in today’s Taylor Hall for Adam Larsson deal.

 Here are my thoughts on the trade.

-- I’m not stunned Hall was traded, but I’m surprised this was the return.
+- I’m not stunned Hall was traded, I sense the organization didn’t like him, which is idiotic, but I’m surprised this was the return.
 Proven RD are rare commodities, but so are forwards who can drive the play themselves.
 Larsson has steadily improved, but at this point he isn’t a proven top-pairing defender.
 He is tracking to be one, but proven and projection are very different at the NHL level.
+Hall is clearly the better player.
+Oilers lost this trade.

 - Chiarelli is hoping Larsson continues to develop and becomes a steady top-pairing D-man.
 He will never be flashy, and the best-case scenario I can see would be Marc-Edouard Vlasic.
 Vlasic doesn’t get a lot of attention, but he’s an excellent defender.
 And everyone knows the Oilers need D-men who can defend.
 If Larsson becomes Vlasic Chiarelli will be applauded mightily.